wearetriple/dotnet-defaults/Patterns/Serilog.md

 ### Create log scopes to correlate logging

-(Implementation can be found in Triple.Extensions.Logging)
+(Implementation at the end of this document)

 Use log scopes to correlate messages: